Quantum Energy Inequality for the Massive Ising Model: The Ising model

 (here $+$ for the case $1$ and $-$ for the case $2$).
 This Majorana field is covariant under $U_-(\xx,\lambda)$ as defined above, but \emph{not} under $U_-(j)$; its associated PCT operator is fundamentally different.
 By analogy with \cite[Sec.~6]{BuchholzSummers:2007}, $\psi$ fulfills

-if $\yy$ is to the left of $\xx$.
+if $\yy$ is to the left and $\zz$ is to the right of $\xx$.
 That is, $\psi(\xx)$ is \emph{not} a local observable of the interacting theory (cf.~\eqref{eq:rel_loc}).
 However, from \eqref{eq:commanti}, all \emph{even polynomials} in $\psi_{1,2}$ have this property.
-This applies in particular to the energy density
+This applies in particular to the energy density of the Majorana field,

-Since the energy-momentum operators of the Majorana field coincide with those on $\Hil_-$ by \eqref{eq:poincare}, $T^{00}_-$ is also the energy density of the interacting Ising model; nonetheless, we emphasize that the Ising model is distinct from the free Majorana theory.
+Since the energy-momentum operators of the Majorana field coincide with those on $\Hil_-$ by \eqref{eq:poincare}, this $T^{00}_-$ is also the energy density of the interacting Ising model.
+Nonetheless, we emphasize that the Ising model is distinct from the free Majorana theory; there are many local observables in the Ising model (including local fields~\cite{SchroerTruong:1978}) that do not arise from bilocal expressions in the $\psi_{1,2}$.
+Also, as we have mentioned, the PCT operators of the two theories are distinct.